Iliotibial Band Syndrome | Diagnosis and Treatment

 What causes Iliotibial Band Syndrome?

-Since female runners demonstrate a greater hip adduction and internal rotation angle while running than male counterparts, they are more likely to develop iliotibial band syndrome.
-Two different studies comparing female distance runners and female recreational runners with ITBS to healthy controls, found that the ITBS group exhibited significantly greater hip adduction and knee internal rotation than the control group.
-They hypothesized that these combined motions created excessive strain to the ITB as it attempted to decelerate hip adduction and knee internal rotation causing compression of its distal aspect against the lateral femoral condyle.1
+Studies comparing female distance runners and female recreational runners with ITBS to healthy controls, found that the ITBS group exhibited significantly greater hip adduction (the leg movement of the leg moving closer to the body) and knee internal rotation (the knee hip complex rotating inwards) than control groups.
+The theory is that these combined motions created excessive strain to the ITB as it attempted to decelerate hip adduction and knee internal rotation causing compression and the ITBS lowest connection points to the bottom of the femur/thigh bone.

-Some of these studies concentrate on changing the running style, or length of stride to help to alleviate the symptoms of ITBS.1 However, a literature review of many studies concluded, “It appears unlikely that abnormal biomechanics at the foot or tibia is responsible for increasing tension in the ITB.”3
+Some of these studies concentrate on changing the running style, or length of stride to help to alleviate the symptoms of ITBS.
+However, a literature review of many studies conducted by the University of Brighton in the United Kingdom concluded, “It appears unlikely that abnormal biomechanics at the foot or tibia is responsible for increasing tension in the ITB.”3

 However, once again there is disagreement in the literature reviews.
 This time the issue is muscle strength and weakness